Construction Management Our Research Goals

 Sustainability and Resilience

 Sustainability research focuses on the environmental, economic, and social impacts of construction projects during their life cycle.
-This research area also aims to understand better how current and future community’s infrastructure adapt and evolve into configurations that more resilient. (e.g., energy-efficient buildings, sustainable design and construction, LCA, renewable energy sources, historic preservation, social sustainability, net-zero and -positive buildings/communities).
+This research area also aims to understand better how current and future community’s infrastructure adapt and evolve into configurations that are more resilient. (e.g., energy-efficient buildings, sustainable design and construction, LCA, renewable energy sources, historic preservation, social sustainability, net-zero and -positive buildings/communities).